fedoranimus/todoist-api/source/includes/_items.md

 collapsed  *Integer* | Whether the task's sub-tasks are collapsed (where `1` is true and `0` is false). labels *Array of Integer* | The tasks labels (a list of label ids such as `[2324,2525]`). assigned_by_uid *Integer* | The id of user who assigns the current task.
 This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
 If this value is unset or invalid, it will automatically be set up to your uid. responsible_uid *Integer* | The id of user who is responsible for accomplishing the current task.
 This makes sense for shared projects only.
-Accepts `0` or any user id from the list of project collaborators.
-If this value is unset or invalid, it will automatically be set to `null`. checked  *Integer* | Whether the task is marked as completed (where `1` is true and `0` is false). in_history  *Integer* | Whether the task has been marked as completed and is marked to be moved to history, because all the child tasks of its parent are also marked as completed (where `1` is true and `0` is false) is_deleted  *Integer* | Whether the task is marked as deleted (where `1` is true and `0` is false).
+Accepts any user id from the list of project collaborators or `null` or an empty string to unset. checked  *Integer* | Whether the task is marked as completed (where `1` is true and `0` is false). in_history  *Integer* | Whether the task has been marked as completed and is marked to be moved to history, because all the child tasks of its parent are also marked as completed (where `1` is true and `0` is false) is_deleted  *Integer* | Whether the task is marked as deleted (where `1` is true and `0` is false).